oscarbutler/Questionnaire/README.md

 ### Solved

 ### Unsolved

 ### Mistakes

 A mistake I made was that in javascript I would create a function for one element which was not necessary.

 Another mistake I made was that I would leave random spaces and empty lines which would look very messy.

+I can be vague when writing my git commits.

 ## Design